oliverdelancey/NimFormattedFile/README.md

 # NimFormattedFile

-This is a brand-new version of [NewFormattedFile](https://github.com/oliversandli/NewFormattedFile), re-written in [Nim](https://nim-lang.org/).
+A brand-new version of [NewFormattedFile](https://github.com/oliversandli/NewFormattedFile), re-written in [Nim](https://nim-lang.org/).

 ## About